sdiehl/wiwinwlh/tutorial.md

 ----------------

-GHC 8.0 also introduced the OverloadedLabels extension which allows a limited form of polymorphism over labels that share the same
+GHC 8.0 also introduced the OverloadedLabels extension which allows a limited form of polymorphism over labels that share the same name.

 To work with overloaded labels types we need to enable several language extensions to work with promoted strings and multiparam typeclasses that underly